MathieuBuisson/PSAksDeployment/README.md

 Sit back and relax, the overall deployment takes around 20-25 minutes.

-When it completes, the usual tools to manage **Kubernetes** are ready to use.
+When it completes, **Kubernetes** management tools are ready to work with your new cluster.
 For example, you can list the deployments in the "management" namespace :

 ```powershell
 PS C:\> kubectl get deployment -n management